searchenginesearchmas/Searchmas/README.md

 # Searchmas
 A search engine that you can use whenever you like.
-Go to the link below to visit. https://searchenginesearchmas.github.io/Searchmas/
+Go to the link to visit the search engine. https://searchenginesearchmas.github.io/Searchmas/
 # Rules
 1. Please do not copy my project without credits.